vincentdifiore/caiso-market-settlement-audits/README.md

 The attached CSV files are audit tables created in the analysis.
 The audits used to detect NULL values did not display data (no NULL values in this project).

+Ultimately, this project is a demonstration of how analysis can identify ineffiencies in timing, energy distribution, and pricing in the grid.
+By reducing these inefficiencies, power can be delivered to homes and businesses more timely, with more accuracy, and therefore with less cost impact.

 Relevant concepts: Business Logic, Root-Cause Analysis, Actual vs Expected Payments, Unplanned Injections, Scheduling Deviations, Imbalance Costs, Energy Delivery